Halfway Houses in Portland, OR

 • Comprehensive substance use assessment

-• Regular outpatient treatment, IOT and outpatient treatment
+• Regular outpatient treatment, outpatient rehabilitation and intensive outpatient treatment program

 • Accepts Medicaid